owlbarn/tutorial/book/slicing/README.md

 ```

-### Examples
+### Advanced Usage

-I always believe that nothing is better than concrete examples.
-I will use the basic slicing to demonstrate some examples in the following.
+We believe that nothing is better than concrete examples.
+We will first use the basic slicing to demonstrate some examples in the following.
 Note that all the following examples can be equally applied to ndarray.
-OK, here they are.

 Let's first define a sequential matrix as the input data for the following examples.